 - If the submission exceeds 2" in thickness, separate into volumes and identify volume number.

-- Clearly and prominently identify submission as original IDE application or, for additional submissions to an IDE application, clearly identify the FDA assigned document number (e.g., G960000) and the reason for the submission (e.g., amendment or supplement) and the type of submission (e.g., Response to FDA letter; Addition of New Institution, etc.).
+- Clearly and prominently identify submission as original IDE application or, for additional submissions to an IDE application, clearly identify the FDA assigned document number (e.g., G960000) and the reason for the submission (e.g., amendment, supplement, or report) and the type of submission (e.g., Response to FDA letter; Addition of New Institution, etc.).

 - All copies of each submission must be identical.

 - • Include an eCopy per the guidance document, "eCopy Program for Medical Device Submissions" at http://www.fda.gov/downloads/MedicalDevices/DeviceRegulationandGuidance/GuidanceDocuments/UCM313794.pdf

 - Do not combine IDEs, PMAs and 510(k)s together; they must be separate submissions.